jesse-james522/UE-ModdingClient/README.md

 # Requierments:
 Download modclient.py

 Have windows 10/11

 Phyton 3.10+

 pyinstaller installed with this command if you have Phyton 3.10+ in cmd: pip install psutil pyinstaller

 # Building:
-Run command py -m PyInstaller --onefile --noconsole "ModClient.py" in cmd in the file location of your mod file or add the entire location of the ModClient.py file
+Run command "py -m PyInstaller --onefile --noconsole "ModClient.py"" in cmd in the file location of your mod file or add the entire location of the ModClient.py file